pydata/xarray/doc/io.rst

                                             session=session)
     ds = xr.open_dataset(store)

-`Pydap's cas module`__ have functions that generate custom sessions for servers that use CAS single sign-on.
+`Pydap's cas module`__ has functions that generate custom sessions for servers that use CAS single sign-on.
 For example, to connect to servers that require NASA's URS authentication::